Chekoeyekpegha/project3done/README.md

 ## Debugging and Profiling
-The training performance is checked by sagemaker debugger During your training job, the Dataloader rule was the most frequently triggered model loss ought to decrease
+The training performance is checked by sagemaker debugger During your training job, the IOBottleneck rule was the most frequently triggered.
+It processed 476 datapoints and was triggered 0 times.

 ### Results
 ![image](https://user-images.githubusercontent.com/94250309/150639584-2928e523-1955-4da4-84fd-df2408360d2d.png)